Introduction

 Chelvan is a globally recognised legal expert on refugee and human rights claims based on sexual or gender identity and expression.
 He is instructed on cases in the UK up to and including the Supreme Court, and the Strasbourg Court.
 Chelvan is specifically renowned to adopt a symbiotic approach to spearhead strategic litigation, academic research, and policy development in refugee and migration law.

 Chelvan has practised in the field of LGBT+ asylum since 2001 and has earned a reputation for being the leading legal expert in the UK, spearheading some of the leading cases since 2005 as well as providing consultation to the United Nations, the IOM, national governmental departments, lawyers, and NGOs.
-Chelvan has been ranked in Legal 500 since 2017 in Band 1 (Immigration, London Bar) - "Very good on strategic litigation and very intellgent.
-His expertise in sexual identity related asylum claims is world renowned” (2023).
+Chelvan has been ranked in Legal 500 since 2017 in Band 1 (Immigration, London Bar) - "A leading authority in the area of immigration and asylum claims" (2025).
 He has been ranked as a Leading Junior in Immigration in both Legal 500 and Chambers UK Bar since October 2006.

 Chelvan holds a First in Politics and Law from the University of Southampton (1998), an LLM from Harvard Law School (2001, Kennedy Memorial Trust Scholar), and was awarded a PhD in Law from King’s College London in June 2019 - his thesis was entitled: ‘At the End of the Rainbow: Where Next for the Queer Refugee?’.
 From 1 September 2022, Chelvan is an Adjunct Professor, at the University of Southampton (Centre for International Law and Globalisation, Southampton Law School).
 Chelvan gave the Inaugural lecture for the Centre on 18 April 2023 ('UK Refugee Law in 2023 - An Activist Lawyer's perspective').
-Chelvan has been advising Lord Etherton on the asylum law implications of both the Nationality and Borders Act 2022 and the Illegal Migration Act 2023 (Hansard: House of Lords, Illegal Migration Bill: 10 May 2023, Column 1791) "I acknolwedge from the outset the great assistance that I have received in discussions with Dr S Chelvan, a barrister with particular expertise and experience in immigration law".
+Chelvan has been advising Lord Etherton on the asylum law implications of both the Nationality and Borders Act 2022, the Illegal Migration Act 2023, and the Safety of Rwanda (Asylum and Immigration) Act 2024 (Hansard: House of Lords, Illegal Migration Bill: 10 May 2023, Column 1791) "I acknowledge from the outset the great assistance that I have received in discussions with Dr S Chelvan, a barrister with particular expertise and experience in immigration law".
+In 2025, "Landmark Cases in International Refugee Law" will be published, with Chelvan contributing to the book with a chapter on the 2010 UK Supreme Court's landmark judgment in HJ (Iran) (eds.
+Professors Kirsten Mcconnachie and Sarah Singer, Bloomsbury Publihsing Plc).

 Chelvan provides training to Judges, lawyers, NGOs,activists and those seeking asylum.
 His public speaking has earned him an international reputation as a charismatic and engaging speaker - examples range from giving the 11th Stonewall Lecture in February 2013 highlighting to a national audience for the first time the extreme lengths gay asylum-seekers were taking to prove their sexual identity, through to giving intensive legal training on 18 and 25 November 2020 to students, lawyers, NGOs, UNHCR colleagues, and Adjudicators based in Hong Kong and the region on his Difference, Stigma, Shame and Harm ('DSSH') model and LGBT+ asylum (invitation of UNHCR Hong Kong and Hong Kong University).
 On 23 February 2022 having previously filed written evidence Chelvan gave oral evidence to the Women and Equalities Select Committee on how the UK aproaches Equality and Asylum Claims and what impact the Nationality and Borders Biill will have on asylum applicants, specifically from an LGBT+ Asylum and Human Rights Perspective (report published 27 June 2023, see section 4, paragraphs 53 to 70).
 On 12 October 2022, Chelvan was one of a three panel of experts who provided training to over 100 Court and Triubnal Judges across Europe, on Asylum Claims based on Sexual-orientation and Gender Identity/Expression for the European Union Asylum Agency ('EUAA').
 On 8 and 9 December 2022, Chelvan was one of the invited external experts to particpate in the 2022 annual meeting of the EUAA Pool of Judicial Experts in Malta, "Judicial skills for international protection".
 Chelvan's presentation addressed his "Safe SPACE model", addressing how Judges can create a Safe Space for refugee applicants from a SOGIE (Sexual-orientation/identity, Gender identity and expression) perspective.
 On 10 May 2023, Chelvan gave the Keynote speech to over 300 delegates attending the iCaSH conference speaking on, 'Legal Protection Needs of Migrant Clients through an Intersectional Lens'.
 On 20 June 2023, Chelvan was part of a three-expert panel for World Refugee Day, at the University of Southampton (Lost Homes, New Horizons).
 On 15 November 2023, Chelvan was the invited guest for Mishcon de Reya LLP's "20 years since Section 28" event with Mishcon Academy and Pride Network.